zvjaceslavs/intshare/Power_(UPS)/APC/template_ats_ap4423/5.0/README.md

 ## Description

-## Description APC Rack Automatic Transfer Switches (rack ATS) provide reliable, redundant rack mount power to single-corded equipment.
+APC Rack Automatic Transfer Switches (rack ATS) provide reliable, redundant rack mount power to single-corded equipment.
 The rack ATS has dual input power cords supplying power to the connected load.
-If the primary power source becomes unavailable, the rack ATS will seamlessly source power from the secondary source without interrupting critical loads. ## Overview APC ATS Template Model : AP4423 Update APC To the Last Version. otherwise Snmpget wouldnt work fine.
+If the primary power source becomes unavailable, the rack ATS will seamlessly source power from the secondary source without interrupting critical loads.

 ## Overview